There’s nothing better than a fresh, cold dessert when it’s hot and humid outside. Summer has arrived and temperatures are already very high.

 - Bake for 1 hour (more or less depending on the oven).

-- Remove from the oven when the top of the custards are shaken and allow to cool for 15 minutes.
+- Remove from the oven when the top of the custards are shaken and allow to cool for 15 minutes or a toothpick inserted into the middle of the crème comes out clean,

-- Before serving, sprinkle the entire surface of each ramekin with demerara sugar and heat with a kitchen blowtorch to make the caramelized layer.
+- Before serving, sprinkle the entire surface of each ramekin with some caster sugar and heat with a kitchen blowtorch to make the caramelized layer.
 (I’m still learning how to use it).

 - Serve immediately.